|life span|| |

 - Weimaraners earned the nickname "grey ghost" thanks to their ability to disappear from their owner's view on foggy days.

 - Photographer Williams Wegman introduced Weimaraners to many Americans though his work capturing photos of his dogs—Man Ray, Fay Wray, Chip, and others—in poses emulating classic art and pop culture.

-- President Eisenhower had a Weimaraner named Heidi who lived in the White House.
+- President Eisenhower had a Weimaraner named Heidi, who lived with him in the White House.